Backroads Across America: The Place Where FDR died

 We drove from the Little White House into Warm Springs and enjoyed an authentic southern luncheon buffet at the charming Bulloch House Restaurant in the tiny town.
 We were too stuffed to sample the boiled peanuts and deep-fried gator offered at the outdoor market, where we strolled after lunch.

-14 thoughts on “Backroads Across America: The Place Where FDR died
+14 responses to “Backroads Across America: The Place Where FDR died”

 1. What an amazing piece of history.
 I am reading a book about FDR and the war right now and Warm Springs is on my list of places to visit someday.
 Out of curiosity, do they address his mistress there, and the fact that she was with him when he died and Eleanor wasn’t?